patorjk/figlet.js/README.md

 - Input Text - A string of text to turn into ASCII Art.
 - Options - Either a string indicating the font name or an options object (description below).
-- Callback - A function to execute with the generated ASCII Art.
+- Callback - Optional function to execute with the generated ASCII Art.
+- Return value is a promise that resolves to generated ASCII Art.

 Example: